huseyinturkmen06/Spring-MVC-Applications/README.md

-## Spring Uygulama Örnekleri
+## Spring Application Examples
-### Merhaba, gün geçtikçe daha da popülerleşen Java Spring framework ile çeşitli seviyelerde geliştirdiğim bazı katmanlı mimarideki API'leri aşağıda görebilirsiniz.
+### Hello, you can see below some layered architecture APIs that I have developed at various levels with the Java Spring framework, which is getting more and more popular day by day.
-### Siz de bu teknoloji ile uğraşıyorsanız ve Spring Framework ile kullanılan çeşitli kurumsal yapı ve metot örneklerini incelemek veya bazı şablonları kendi projelerinizde kullanmak isterseniz, aşağıdaki projeleri inceleyebilirsiniz.
+### If you are also dealing with this technology and would like to examine various corporate structure and method examples used with Spring Framework or use some templates in your own projects, you can review the projects below.
 <br><br>

-* Kullanıcı adı ve parolanın JWT tokenlar ile şifrelendiği Spring Security uygulaması:
+* Spring Security application where username and password are encrypted with JWT tokens:
   * [Spring Security](https://github.com/huseyinturkmen06/Spring-Security-Application)
-  * Bu uygulamada inceleyebilecekleriniz:
+  * In this application you can review:
-    * Spring Framework İle Katmanlı mimari tasarlarken Data Transfer Object (DTO) kullanımı
+    * Using Data Transfer Object (DTO) when designing Layered architecture with Spring Framework
-    * Spring Security Ve Katmanlı Mimariye Uygulanması
+    * Spring Security And Its Application To Layered Architecture

-* PostgreSQL veri tabanı ve tarihsel işlemlerin Java Spring ile gerçeklenmesini görebileceğiniz API:
+* PostgreSQL database and API where you can see historical transactions implemented with Java Spring:
   * [Spring Date Application](https://github.com/huseyinturkmen06/FT-Technology-Java-Spring-Practicum)

-* Bazı ilişkisel veri tabanı işlemlerini görebileceğiniz ve DTO gibi başlangıç için karmaşık gelebilecek yöntemlerden uzak temel seviye Spring uygulaması:
+* Here's a basic Spring application where you can see some relational database operations and are far from complex methods like DTO to begin with:
   * [Spring Basic Application](https://github.com/huseyinturkmen06/Housemate-Finding-Application-With-Java-Spring)

-* Büyük Projelere Uygun Bir Core Katmanı İnşaası İçeren Spring Uygulaması:
+* Spring Application with Core Layer Construction Suitable for Large Projects:
   * [Spring Core Application](https://github.com/huseyinturkmen06/Northwind)